tonusp/NaNo2016/A_Book_of_Changes.md

 He seemed so distressed by the question, or at least the sound of the international language, that Joseph reverted to English for the old man's, and for his friends', sakes.
 He explained, as simply as he could, that they were interested in the monument they had seen, and wanted to learn more about it.

-Jost insisted that they went back to Kogerstraat, rather than talk in his front garden.
+Jost insisted that they go back to Kogerstraat, rather than talk in his front garden.
 He took from his house a small bundle of green cloth, and set off across town at what was a brisk pace even for the three Englishmen.
 When they reached the monument again, Jost stood still, looking at it, for several minutes in silence.
 His face looked drawn and grey, his lips pressed together in something like pain.

 Then he said, "My wife and I met at the Esperanto class.
 She died three years ago.
 I've not been to look at that monument since that day."